 When should I arrive at KlezKanada?

-If you are driving to KlezKanada, please do not arrive before 3pm on Monday, August 20nd.
-We recommend that you arrive in time for dinner, as there will be orientations and activities in the evening.
+If you are driving to KlezKanada, please do not arrive before 2pm on the first day (Monday).
+We recommend that you arrive in time for dinner at 6:30 as this is followed by the orientations and activities in the evening.

 What do I do when I arrive?